KDE/digikam-doc/main_window/image_view.rst

 Viewing or Editing a Photograph With Another Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes digiKam may not provide all of the capabilities you need.
-You can open a photograph in another application by clicking on the photograph with the right mouse button and selecting from the **Open With...** sub-menu.
+When digiKam does not provide all of the capabilities you need, you can open a photograph in another application by clicking on the photograph with the right mouse button and selecting from the **Open With...** sub-menu.
 The list of applications that appear in this menu is controlled by the standard operating system file associations for the image format type of this photograph.
 If the application that you need is not listed, consult the operating system manuals for instructions on changing these file associations .

 Note that there can be a problem with metadata embedded in photographs when they are edited by other image editing applications.
 Some applications do not retain the photograph's metadata when you save a modified image.
 This means that if you modify a photograph using one of these programs you will lose information such as orientation, aperture etc. that are stored in the Exif, IPTC, and XMP tags.
+These metadata will still be stored in the digiKam database, so you can select :menuselection:`Item --> Write Metadata to File` to rewrite the metadata into the image file.

 .. _lossless_rotation: